Sickle cell anemia

 Sickle cell disease is much more common in people of African and Mediterranean descent.
 It is also seen in people from South and Central America, the Caribbean, and the Middle East.

 Symptoms usually do not occur until after the age of 4 months.

-Almost all people with sickle cell anemia have painful episodes called crises.
+Almost all people with sickle cell disease have painful episodes called crises.
 These can last from hours to days.
 Crises can cause pain in the lower back, leg, joints, and chest.

-Some people have 1 episode every few years.
+Some people have one episode every few years.
 Others have many episodes each year.
 The crises can be severe enough to require a hospital stay.

 The following symptoms may occur because small blood vessels become blocked by the abnormal cells:

 Over time, the spleen stops working.
-As a result, people with sickle cell anemia may have symptoms of infections such as:
+As a result, people with sickle cell disease may have symptoms of infections such as:

 Other signs and symptoms include: